yu01/Best_Music/README.md

 # Best Music

 ## About
-This is my first project deployed by rails.
+This is my project deployed by rails.
-I used some gems and cool features.

 Try it.
 Add a cool music youtube video and it appears in the general page.